 Emily Hardman (‘15) knows that God’s faithfulness isn’t always simple, but it is always present.
 Through challenges and successes alike, Emily has learned to lean on a community of support and on her own internal compass.
 Whether it’s mentoring a teen who is struggling, or navigating the halls of the White House, the work ethic and confidence she developed at PBA empower her at every step.

 Master’s candidate attending the Johns Hopkins School of Advanced International Studies in Washington, DC., studying International Economics, Global Theory, and American Foreign Policy.
-I will be graduating in May 2018!
+I graduated in 2018!